UniversalRobots/Universal_Robots_ROS_Driver/README.md

 ### Prepare the robot
 For using the *ur_rtde_driver* with a real robot you need to install the **externalcontrol-1.0.urcap** which can be found inside the **resources** folder of this driver.

+**Note**: For installing this URCap a minimal PolyScope version of 3.6 or 5.0 (in case of eSeries) is necessary.

 To install it you first have to copy it to the robot's **programs** folder which can be done either via scp or using a USB stick.
 The installation process is similar for CB3 and eSeries robots and